Central Dry-Mesic Oak-Aspen Forest - MHc26

 Index values Rating Color 4.0 - 5.0 Excellent Green 3.0 – 3.99 Good Blue 2.0 – 2.99 Fair Yellow 1.0 – 1.99 Fair Orange 0.0 – 0.99 Fair White

-Trees with excellent R-index values have no problem establishing on an undisturbed forest floor in mature MHc36 forests.
-Basswood, ironwood, sugar maple, northern red oak, red maple, black ash, bitternut hickory, and American elm readily establish by seed without any seedbed preparation.
+Trees with excellent R-index values have no problem establishing on an undisturbed forest floor in mature MHc26 forests.
+Northern red oak, red maple, ironwood, basswood, and sugar maple readily establish by seed without any seedbed preparation.
 Quaking aspen and big-toothed aspen suckers are almost always present when represented in the canopy.
+The R-index for big-toothed aspen is lower than that of quaking aspen only because it is far less frequent as a tree (24%) than is quaking aspen (48%).
 The remainder of trees in the table need to establish by seed, but have lower R-index values.
-This indicates a germination need that is not fully met in a mature MHc36 forest.
-The need is often species-specific, thus silvicultural improvement requires knowledge of the tree’s silvics and its competitive context following silvicultural treatment in MHc36 forests.
-Common germination hurdles in MHc36 forests are: freedom from root competition, insufficient light/heat due to proximal shade from shrubs and subcanopy trees, lack of well-decomposed nurse logs, thick duff in stands unaffected by earthworms, and lack of seed source.
+This indicates a germination need that is not fully met in a mature MHc26 forest.
+The need is often species-specific, thus silvicultural improvement requires knowledge of the tree’s silvics and its competitive context following silvicultural treatment in MHc26 forests.
+Common germination hurdles in MHc26 forests are: freedom from root competition, insufficient light/heat due to proximal shade from shrubs and subcanopy trees, lack of well-decomposed nurse logs, thick duff in stands unaffected by earthworms, and lack of seed source.

 Understanding natural disturbance regimes is prerequisite for designing silvicultural systems and treatments that emulate natural processes.
 Theoretically, 'natural' treatments favor trees adapted to the site, conserve local gene pools by relying on natural regeneration, maintain native plants in the understory, are less risky than agricultural approaches, and cheaper to implement.
 Because clear-cutting and other stand-regenerating systems are so often employed, it is important to determine which NPCs were maintained by stand-replacing disturbances and, further, to estimate the natural rotation.
 For many NPCs the natural rotation far exceeds commercial rotation, and this requires us to look to other silvicultural strategies for harvest and regeneration.
 Thus, we must also estimate the frequency and intensity of disturbances that maintain these kinds of forest communities.